 Two things to mention before sharing the recipe for the crock pot apple-cinnamon steel cut oatmeal:

 You can store leftovers in the refrigerator or freezer.
 To reheat the oatmeal put in the microwave on high for 1 minute- stir- then an additional 1 minute.
 I added a little bit of milk and mixed it before microwaving.

-The original recipe called for the oats to be cooked in the slow cooker for 7 hours on low but after 5 hours I noticed that they were looking brown around the edges which was my cue that they were done.
+The original recipe calls for the oats to be cooked in the slow cooker for 7 hours on low, but after 5 hours I noticed that they were looking brown around the edges which was my cue that they were done.
 My suggestion is to make this recipe during the day when you can watch them to see how they are cooking.
 Then after that you will know the cooking time and can set it up to cook during work or as you sleep.

-- 2 apples, peeled, cored, cut into ½-inch pieces
+- 2 apples, peeled, cored, cut into 1/2-inch pieces

 - 1-1/2 cups fat-free milk (or substitute non-diary alternative like almond milk)